 Address: Chuo-ku Nishi Shinsaibashi 1-10-24

-For travellers keen on exploring Osaka to its fullest, The Bridge Hotel Shinsaibashi doles out free pocket WiFi rentals and smartphones to go.
-Other surprises like free ramen & drinks (even some biiru!) from 10-11pm are sure to paint a grin on your face.
-There’s even a free bike rental to transport you even further afoot.
+Keen on exploring Osaka to its fullest?
+The Bridge Hotel Shinsaibashi doles out free pocket WiFi rentals and smartphones to go.
+Other surprises like free ramen & drinks (even some biiru!) from 10 pm to 11 pm are sure to paint a grin on your face.
+There’s even a free bike rental to transport you further afoot.

 Hotel Nikko Osaka